grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [tasks systems in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/tasks-systems-in-unreal-engine?application_version=5.0)
  * [tcp messaging settings in the unreal engine project settings](https://dev.epicgames.com/documentation/en-us/unreal-engine/tcp-messaging-settings-in-the-unreal-engine-project-settings?application_version=5.0)
  * [technical guide for blueprints visual scripting in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/technical-guide-for-blueprints-visual-scripting-in-unreal-engine?application_version=5.0)
+   * Blueprints are a way to create new UClasses
+   * you create a Blueprint, you can choose to extend a C++ class or another Blueprint class
+   * You can then add, arrange, and customize Components
+   * implement custom logic using a visual scripting languag
+   * respond to Events and interactions
+   * define custom Variables/etc
+   * Blueprint has a Construction Script, analogous to a constructor in C++, which is run when the object is created (and when Blueprint instance properties are modifiyed on the level)
+   * Blueprint can be thought of as a very powerful prefab system
  * [template sequences in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/template-sequences-in-unreal-engine?application_version=5.0)
  * [testing and debugging networked games in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/testing-and-debugging-networked-games-in-unreal-engine?application_version=5.0)
  * [testing and optimizing your content](https://dev.epicgames.com/documentation/en-us/unreal-engine/testing-and-optimizing-your-content?application_version=5.0)